 What is Expanded Accounting Equation?

-Expanded Accounting Equation refers to the expanded version of basic accounting equation for the particular corporation / sole proprietor, giving detailed information pertaining to financial transactions of the corporation such as assets, liabilities, share capital, income, expenses, and withdrawals.
+Expanded Accounting Equation refers to the expanded version of the basic accounting equation for the particular corporation / sole proprietor, giving detailed information about financial transactions of the corporation, such as assets, liabilities, share capital, income, expenses, and withdrawals.

 For a proprietary concern, the equation will be: